Covering simple orthogonal polygons with $r$-stars: Preliminaries and tree-based bipartite graphs

 In this section, we defined the raster graph $G$ as the intersection graph of the vertex set of the horizontal and vertical $R$-trees of a polygon.
-However, we will assume only the following properties about $G$ in the following sections. \begin{definition} We call $G$ a \emph{tree-path intersection graph} with $T_H$ and $T_V$ as its horizontal and vertical $R$-trees if the following statements hold: \begin{enumerate}[label={(\roman*)}] \item $G=(G_H,G_V,E)$ is a connected bipartite graph; \item $T_H$ is a tree whose vertex set is $G_H$; \item $T_V$ is a tree whose vertex set is $G_V$; \item for any $h\in G_H$, the neighborhood $\Gamma(h)$ is the vertex set of a path in $T_V$; \item for any $v\in G_V$, the neighborhood $\Gamma(v)$ is the vertex set of a path in $T_H$. \end{enumerate} Between edges of $G$, $r$-visibility is defined verbatim by \Cref{def:rvisionedge}. \end{definition}
+Let us present an abstract generalization of raster graphs. \begin{definition} We call $G$ a \emph{tree-based bipartite graph} with $T_H$ and $T_V$ as its horizontal and vertical $R$-trees if the following statements hold: \begin{enumerate}[label={(\roman*)}] \item $G=(G_H,G_V,E)$ is a connected bipartite graph; \item $T_H$ is a tree whose vertex set is $G_H$; \item $T_V$ is a tree whose vertex set is $G_V$; \item for any $h\in G_H$, the neighborhood $\Gamma(h)$ is the vertex set of a path in $T_V$; \item for any $v\in G_V$, the neighborhood $\Gamma(v)$ is the vertex set of a path in $T_H$. \end{enumerate} Without a subscript, $\Gamma(s)$ still denotes the set of neighbors of $s$ in $G$. \end{definition} Every raster graph is a tree-based bipartite graph.
+In the following Sections~\ref{sec:partial}~to~\ref{sec:efficient} we will work with an arbitrary tree-based bipartite graph $G$.
+We will return to working on raster graphs and proving \Cref{thm:alg_typeA} in \Cref{sec:raster_quadratic}.